henningninneh/misc/roles-correspondence-table.md

+# Correspondence table for roles and other keywords in ECJ court records

+Source: Self-compiled by comparing terms in the multilingual view on Eurlex.

 | English                                    | French                                     | German                             |
 | ------------------------------------------ | ------------------------------------------ | ---------------------------------- |
 | supported by                               | soutenu par                                | unterstützt durch                  |